RUL 05.67.12 – Division of Academic and Student Affairs/University College Professional Track Contract and Promotion Standards and Procedures

 1. INTRODUCTION

-1.1.
-This rule describes the Division of Academic and Student Affairs (DASA) University College subsequent appointment and promotion procedures and is supplemental to and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and NCSU REG05.20.34 – Professional Faculty Ranks and Appointments.
-University College serves as the academic unit, led by the Vice Chancellor and Dean (VC/Dean of DASA), for purposes of subsequent appointment and promotion of professional faculty in the Division.
-University College recognizes that the specific scholarly activities upon which faculty will be evaluated may vary within and across departments.
-The framing of discipline-specific standards for subsequent appointment and promotion is the responsibility of the academic departments.
-The standards used to evaluate faculty members for subsequent appointment, promotion and comprehensive review reflect an expectation of high-level faculty performance in their respective disciplines.
+This rule describes contract and promotion procedures for the Division of Academic and Student Affairs/University College (DASA/UC), and is supplemental to and consistent with NCSU POL 05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and NCSU REG 05.20.34 – Professional Faculty Ranks and Appointments.
+DASA/UC recognizes that the specific scholarly activities upon which faculty will be evaluated may vary within and across departments.
+The framing of discipline-specific standards used to evaluate faculty members for contract and promotion is the responsibility of the academic department and reflects an expectation of high-level faculty performance in their respective disciplines.

 2. AREAS OF FACULTY RESPONSIBILITY

-2.1 NC State University specifies contributions in six Realms of Faculty Responsibility as the principal standards for decisions about faculty subsequent appointment and promotion.
-University College recognizes the importance attached to these realms of responsibility.
-As a matter of principle, University College leaves the determination of specific standards for contribution in these realms to departments.
+2.1 NC State University specifies contributions in six realms of faculty responsibility as defined in NCSU REG 05.20.27- Statements of Faculty Responsibilities as the principal standards for decisions about faculty subsequent contract and promotion.
+DASA/UC recognizes the importance attached to these realms of responsibility.
+As a matter of principle, DASA/UC leaves the determination of specific standards for contribution in these realms to individual departments within DASA/UC.

 3. GENERAL STANDARDS AND CRITERIA

-4.1.a The purpose of the college-level review by faculty is to assess promotion recommendations from academic departments and to provide advice to the VC/Dean about whether departmental recommendations meet college expectations.
-In DASA, this role is carried out by a University College Promotion Committee.
-The Committee must provide a formal advisory vote and written assessment of each candidate for promotion in rank.
+4.1.1 The purpose of the college-level review is to assess promotion recommendations from academic departments and to provide advice to the VC/Dean about whether departmental recommendations meet DASA/UC expectations.
+This role is carried out by the CRPTC.
+The CRPTC must provide a formal advisory vote and written assessment of each candidate for promotion in rank.
 This vote and written assessment are part of each candidate’s dossier as it moves forward to the VC/Dean and the university level.
-The VC/Dean will meet with the UC committee upon making a recommendation that differs from the voting faculty.

-4.1.b The College committee also serves as the review body for initial appointments in ROTC departments.
+4.1.3 The CRPTC also serves as the review body for initial appointments in ROTC departments.
 The committee makes recommendations to the VC/Dean.
-Commanders are typically appointed at the level of Professor of the Practice and other ROTC faculty are appointed at the rank of Lecturer or Senior Lecturer.
+Commanders are typically appointed at the level of Professor of the Practice, and other ROTC faculty are appointed at the rank of Lecturer or Senior Lecturer.

 5. PROFESSIONAL FACULTY RANK AND TITLES

-5.1 Professional faculty who hold professorial rank of Assistant Professor, Associate Professor or Professor shall carry the appropriate modifier which may only be used to modify professorial rank.
-(See NCSU REG 05.20.34 – Non Tenure Track Faculty Ranks and Appointments.)
+5.1 Professional Track faculty who hold professorial rank of Assistant Professor, Associate Professor or Professor shall carry the appropriate modifier which may only be used to modify professorial rank.
+(See NCSU REG 05.20.34 – Professional Faculty Ranks and Appointments.)

-5.1.1 Full-time professional faculty with professorial rank are appointed with the expectation that they may be promoted to higher faculty ranks.
+5.1.1 Full-time Professional Track faculty with professorial rank are appointed with the expectation that they may be promoted to higher faculty ranks.

-5.1.2 Part-time professional faculty who have the qualifications for rank described in Section 5 may be appointed with the appropriate professorial rank.
+5.1.2 Part-time Professional Track faculty who have the qualifications for rank described in Section 5 may be appointed with the appropriate professorial rank.
 Part-time faculty with professorial rank are not eligible for promotion.

 5.2 Lecturer and Senior Lecturer

-5.2.1 Lecturer Track faculty are appointed with primarily instructional responsibilities and are defined as a full-time (>0.75 FTE) or part-time (<.75 FTE) contract held by a person employed by NC State meeting the qualifications for Lecturers in Section 5.2 of NCSU REG05.20.34 – Professional Faculty Ranks and Appointments
+5.2.1 Lecturer Track faculty are appointed with primarily instructional responsibilities. are given a full-time (>0.75 FTE) or part-time (<.75 FTE) contract, and must meet the qualifications for Lecturers in NCSU REG 05.20.34 – Professional Faculty Ranks and Appointments

-5.2.2 Senior Lecturers are appointed with primarily instructional responsibilities and are defined as a full-time (>0.75 FTE) or part-time (<.75 FTE) contract held by a person employed by NC State meeting the qualifications for Senior Lecturers in Section 5.3 of NCSU REG05.20.34 – Professional Faculty Ranks and Appointments.
-Promotion to Senior Lecturer follows University and department rules and standards for Health and Exercise Studies and for Music.
+5.2.2 Senior Lecturers are appointed with primarily instructional responsibilities, are given a full-time (>0.75 FTE) or part-time (<.75 FTE) contract, and must meet the qualifications for Senior Lecturers in NCSU REG05.20.34 – Professional Faculty Ranks and Appointments.
+Promotion to Senior Lecturer follows university and department rules and standards for the Department of Health and Exercise Studies and for the Department of Performing Arts and Technology.

 In addition to qualifications required for academic rank, NC State has published guidelines for the credentials required for faculty teaching at all course levels.
 For faculty who teach, departments must have documentation that each faculty member is qualified to teach the course, either based on degrees attained or alternative credentials.
 For these guidelines and instructions on how to document credentials, see “Documenting Compliance with SACS and University Qualifications for Teaching Assignments” on the Office of the Provost website and NCSU REG 05.20.40 – Instructor Qualifications.

-7. PROCEDURE FOR INITIAL CONTRACT AND SUBSEQUENT CONTRACTS AT THE SAME RANK
+7. PROCEDURE FOR INITIAL CONTRACT AND SUBSEQUENT CONTRACT AT THE SAME RANK

-Initial contracts and subsequent contracts at the same rank are initiated by the head of an academic department based upon appropriate documentation prepared in accordance with university guidelines established by the Provost.
+Initial contracts and subsequent contracts at the same rank are initiated by the Department Head based upon appropriate documentation prepared in accordance with university guidelines established by the Provost.
 Documentation shall be assembled by the Department Head in cases of initial contracts and by the candidate in consultation with the Department Head in cases of subsequent contracts.
 To receive a subsequent contract at a higher rank, the faculty member must have gone through the promotion process.
 Departmental criteria and standards as defined in their rules apply.
 See NCSU REG05.20.34 – Professional Faculty Ranks and Appointments.

-8. PROMOTION OF PROFESSIONAL FACULTY WITH PROFESSORIAL RANK
+8. PROMOTION OF PROFESSIONAL TRACK FACULTY WITH PROFESSORIAL RANK

 8.1 Promotion Dossier

-The promotion dossier shall be assembled by the candidate in consultation with the Department Head.
-Dossier instructions follow the format stipulated in NCSU REG05.20.20 – RPT Dossier Format Requirements and NCSU REG05.20.34 – Professional Faculty Ranks and Appointments
+The promotion dossier shall be assembled by the candidate in consultation with the Department Head and must follow the format stipulated in NCSU REG05.20.20 – RPT Dossier Format Requirements and NCSU REG05.20.34 – Professional Faculty Ranks and Appointments

 8.2 External Evaluations

-University College does not require external evaluations for professional faculty promotions to the rank of Assistant Professor and Associate Professor.
-External evaluations for professional teaching faculty promotions are required only for promotion to the rank of Professor.
+DASA/UC does not require external evaluations for Professional Track faculty promotions to the rank of Assistant Professor or Associate Professor.
+External evaluations for Professional Track faculty are required only for promotion to the rank of Professor.

 9. CONSULTATION